HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Prithviraj Patil

-.
 So I had two questions.
 So the first one was on the strong fee income growth that we have seen on the book.
 So if you could just throw some clarity on why that has happened.
-And then the second is that the branch count has reduced Q oq.
-So will this impact growth going forward or how are we looking at that?
+And then the second is that the branch count has reduced QoQ.
+So will this impact growth going forward, or how are we looking at that?
 Thanks.

-Ramesh
+Ramesh Ganesan

-So fee income is primarily driven by the product mix.
+So, fee income is primarily driven by the product mix.
 And with the 15% disbursement growth and the product mix, there’s been an increase in fee income.
-So in terms of branch count, you know, there are branches that we will sort of review at the end of some time to see whether they are viable, whether they met their milestones that we have set out for them.
+So in terms of branch count, there are branches that we will sort of review at the end of some time to see whether they are viable, whether they met their milestones that we have set out for them.
 So there’ll be branches that we relocate.

-So given that given the nature of our business and given our processes, it’s quite, we can take these decisions quite quickly.
-So if a branch is not doing well, we can shorten and move on or we relocate the branch.
-There are also cases where we increase the branch sizes based on the business volume which really don’t come in.
+So given that — given the nature of our business and given our processes, it’s quite — we can take these decisions quite quickly.
+So if a branch is not doing well, we can shut it and move on, or we relocate the branch.
+There are also cases where we increase the branch sizes, right, based on the business volume, which really don’t come in the numbers count.

-The numbers count.
-What I think essentially, on making sure that we are servicing a large part of the country.
+What I think essentially on making sure that we are servicing a large part of the country.
 So in terms of the PIN code coverage, how many PIN codes are we covering effectively?
 Can we cover the branches or larger geography around the branch effectively without compromising our credit policies?
 So don’t read too much into the number of branches per se.
-It will always be here five or 10.
-There will be some small branches that we started off a year ago, hasn’t met the milestone.
-Either we are not comfortable with the credit quality of the market or we overestimated the potential of the market or factors are not exactly supporting growth.
-We would just relocate the branch and focus our efforts on branches that are doing well.
+It will always be here, five or 10.

 Prithviraj Patil

 Thank you.
-Just a follow up question if you could give clarity on the ARC transaction as well.
-If you can tell what book have we sold off to the ARCs and do we see any incremental sell off happening to arcs in the coming quarters?
+Just a follow-up question if you could give clarity on the ARC transaction as well.
+If you can tell what book have we sold off to the ARCs, and do we see any incremental sell-off happening to ARCs in the coming quarters?

 Jaykumar Shah

-Yeah, so what we do generally is we only look at, you know, very dated write off portfolios, right?
-Where, let’s take an example where you have very small, smaller ticket, relatively smaller ticket, lap book or CD book where our ability or the cost that we would potentially incur to recover that money over a long period of time is X.
+Yeah.
+So, Prithviraj, what we do generally is we only look at very dated write-off portfolios, right, where — let’s take an example where you have very small — smaller ticket — relatively smaller ticket LAP book or CD book where our ability or the cost that we would potentially incur to recover that money over a long period of time is X. And we believe today what we would recover is what we can get back in cash from the ARC transaction.

-And we believe today what we would recover is what we can get back in cash from the ARC transaction.
-We look at that as a value transaction and we go and complete that.
-And that’s exactly what we’ve done.
-For a small piece of the NPA portfolio that you’ve seen in the disclosure, that is what we’ve done.
-So it’s a small piece.
-We always look at cost benefit analysis and everything that we do to make sure we free up resources for better deployment in future.
+We look at that as a value transaction, and we go and complete that.
+And that’s exactly what we’ve done for a small piece of the NPA portfolio that you’ve seen in the disclosure.
+That is what we’ve done.
+It’s a small piece.
+We always look at cost-benefit analysis and everything that we do to make sure we free up resources for better deployment in the future.

 Operator